mxtommy/Kip/README.md

   ![Units Configuration Image](./KipConfig-Units-1024x488.png)

 ### Reusable Gauge and Widget Library
-  All Kip Gauges and Widgets are visual presentation controles that are very versatile and themeable with multiple configuration options available to suit your needs:
+  All Kip Gauges and Widgets are visual presentation controls that are very versatile with multiple configuration options available to suit your needs:
-  - Text display: Create gauges to disply any textual data sent by your system - MPPT state, Timezone date and time, Next Waypoint, Fusion radio song information, noon and sun phases, any system components configuration detail or statues available, etc.
+  - Text display: Create gauges to display any textual data sent by your system - MPPT state, Timezone date and time, Next Waypoint, Fusion radio song information, noon and sun phases, any system components configuration detail or statues available, etc.
-  - Numeric display: Create gauges to disply any numerical data sent by your system - SOG, Depth, Winds Speed, VMG, refrigerator temperature, weather data, etc.
+  - Numeric display: Create gauges to display any numerical data sent by your system - SOG, Depth, Winds Speed, VMG, refrigerator temperature, weather data, etc.
   - Wind gauge: Your typical sailboat wind gauge
-  - Autopilot: Operate your autopilot from any device remotly
+  - Autopilot: Operate your autopilot from any device remotely
   - Linear gauge: Visually display any numerical data on a vertically or horizontally scale - Tank and reservoir levels, battery voltage, etc.
   - Linear electrical gauge: A visual display for electrical numerical data - chargers, MPPT, shunt, etc.
   - Radial gauge: Visually display any numerical data on a radial scale - heading, compass, Speed, etc.